redkyn/assigner/README.md

 The student repositories that are created receive some initial content from some base repo, a link to which must be provided to *Assigner* as an argument.

 The list of students is retrieved from either a default YAML file or a specified one.
+See `_config.example.yml` for an example YAML configuration file.

 ## Installation